spluttflob/Wind-Power-Meter/README.md

 * To install PySimpleGUI, run `sudo pip3 install pysimplegui` on the Pi.

+* The web application is still being debugged.
+It might help to run `sudo pip3 install pysimpleguiweb htmlparser` on the Pi to begin.

 ### VNC Issues
 The Remmina client on a Linux PC has problems authenticating with the VNC desktop server on the Pi unless one adds the line `Authentication=VncAuth`